djradon/public-notes/root.md

 ## Beware!

 This is a cluttered cupboard of jumbled jottings riddled with inaccuracies, confusion, and mistakes.

-Also, it's littered with remnants of an semantic markdown experiment.

 ## What This Is Not